 Students will participate in various Academic and Career Planning activities each year while in high school.
-During homerooms, teachers will guide students through the use of the Career Cruising online portfolio creation program as well as other field trips and in/out of school activities.
-In order to receive elective credit students must complete their Career Cruising journals with a score of 75% or better.
-Students can earn 0.25 credit per year for a total of 1.0 elective credits in Academic and Career Planning.
+In order to receive elective credit students must complete their Student-Led Conference and any other required activities such as field trips, guest speakers, etc. Students can earn 0.25 credit per year for a total of 1.0 elective credits in Academic and Career Planning.